 11 years old me won’t care shit about plot holes, inconsistent characterization, show, don’t tell method or any other writing rules that are deeply ingrained from reading thousands of articles/blog posts online.

-11 years old me would just grab a leftover practice books and started writing and care no less about whether what I wrote would be great or not because 11 years old me understand that you won’t be great just by scrolling into Twitter and browsing Pinterest for writing prompts deluding herself that what she did is a process of writing itself when it’s not. #Did I Just Diss Myself LOL
+11 years old me would just grab a leftover practice books and started writing and care no less about whether what I wrote would be great or not because 11 years old me understand that you won’t be great in writing just by scrolling into Twitter and browsing Pinterest for writing prompts deluding herself that what she did is a process of writing itself when it’s not and those precious hours could be spent to start writing anything instead. #Did I Just Diss Myself LOL

 I want that 11 years old back.